 Hi, on Chictopia, you can browse outfits by occasion.
 If you select “work”, it will show you what other stylish girls to work.
 Check it out here.
-Hope it helps!posted almost 6 years ago
+Hope it helps!posted about 6 years ago

 Where I work I generally have to dress business casual, but when I’m not out meeting clients I can wear whatever I want as long as it’s appropriate.